alexandrutomescu/MixedPerfectPhylogeny/README.md

 We tested the heuristic algorithm on the ten binary matrices from:

 *M. Gerlinger et al., Genomic architecture and evolution of clear cell renal cell carcinomas defined by multiregion sequencing, Nature Genetics, 46(3), 2014, 225-232, doi:[10.1038/ng.2891](http://dx.doi.org/10.1038/ng.2891)*.
-Our conflict-free row-split matrices and the corresponding phylogenetic trees are available [**here**](http://cs.helsinki.fi/u/tomescu/MixedPhylogeny/results-Gerlinger-et-al-2014.zip).
+Our conflict-free row split matrices and the corresponding phylogenetic trees are available [**here**](http://cs.helsinki.fi/u/tomescu/MixedPhylogeny/results-Gerlinger-et-al-2014.zip).